 While Eastside can take care of your stinging insect issues, we do not treat for honey bees.
 Instead, we contact a local beekeeper to remove the queen and as much of the colony as possible.
 We’re committed to not only keeping your family safe but also the environment.

 Our stinging insects are covered under our Signature Pest Program, however, we also do offer a stinging insect treatment during the summer months.
 After treatment for yellow jackets, wasps, and hornets, activity in the nest will typically subside within 24 hours.
 However, we ask that you allow three to five days for complete control!
 After those five days have passed, the nest can be removed if desired, although stinging insects will not be able to recolonize it later.

-If you are dealing with an underground wasp nest or other form of stinging insect issue and want quick relief, call or text us today at 425-482-2100 to get treatment as soon as today!
+If you are dealing with an underground wasp nest or another form of stinging insect issue and want quick relief, call or text us today at 425-482-2100 to get treatment as soon as today!
 We offer service within 24 hours because we understand how urgent any pest infestation and threat can be.
 Our team always works to provide the most protection for your family and home — don’t hesitate to contact your local professionals today to eradicate stinging insects from your property!

 First, we will conduct an examination to determine what species of stinging insect you are dealing with.
 Once we do, we'll create a personalized treatment plan that includes:

 Recurring elimination treatments

 Exterior insecticide treatments